twilio/programmable-asset-tracker/README.md

     - Temperature is low alert: **blue**
     - Temperature is high alert: **yellow**
   - When the indication is disabled, the User LED is not in use.

+### Device Evaluation UI ###

+When enabled by the [Builder variable](#builder-variables) Imp-Agent provides a simple Web UI for checking the Asset Tracker application status and allowing its configuration.
+This is helpful for testing and debugging, and for demo purposes as well.

+To access the Web UI open `https://<tracker_api_url>` URL (no additional endpoint) in a Web browser.
+Where `<tracker_api_url>` - is the Imp-Agent URL.
+It comprises the base URL `agent.electricimp.com` plus the [agent’s ID](https://developer.electricimp.com/faqs/terminology#agent).
+Example: `https://agent.electricimp.com/7jiDVu1t_w--`

+The Web UI does not require any user credentials to access.

+Note, it is recommended to open the UI from a PC/laptop.
+The UI may not be optimized for smartphone screens.

+The UI includes the following capabilities:
+- Displaying the latest data reported by the Asset Tracker application.
+Note, in parallel with displaying in this UI the data messages still can be forwarded to a cloud, if the cloud URL and credentials are specified (see below).
+- Displaying a history of alerts reported by the Asset Tracker application (several latest alerts).
+- Requesting, displaying, updating and applying the Asset Tracker application configuration.
+For the configuration description see the [Southbound REST API](./docs/southbound-api.md).
+- Specifying the Asset Tracker application settings - the same which are specified by the [Environment Variables](#user-defined-environment-variables) for production deployments:
+  - Tokens / Access keys.
+Note, there are no defaults for these tokens, for the full functionality of the Asset Tracker application the tokens should be manually specified.
+  - URL and credentials of a cloud that implements the [Northbound REST API](./docs/northbound-api.md).
+Optional.
+If specified, then the data messages are forwarded to the cloud, in parallel with the Web UI.
+  - Note, credentials to access the [Southbound REST API](./docs/southbound-api.md) are not needed.
+It is still possible to access this API from a cloud, in parallel with working via the Web UI.
+No authentication is needed in this case.
+  - Note, all specified settings are lost after the application redeployment.

 ### Emergency Mode ###